-This section of the website is dedicated to journalling the computers I bring back to life (or my failures in doing so, where appropriate!)
+Although most of my professional life is software (which tends to overflow into personal projects) this section of the website is dedicated to recording the computers I bring back to life (or my failures in doing so, where appropriate!)
 I got into this in early 2019 when I determined it was time to revive my original Mac Plus that has traveled the continent with me for two decades, slowly losing its will to live.
 I learned a lot doing that — and managed to avoid electrocuting myself — then decided it might make a fun and profitable hobby for my son and I.

 You can scroll through the post history in the section, and see them all, or use this index to jump to your favorite machine…

 Atari Mega ST2